Chevrolet Silverado: Third-generation Silverado / fourth-generation Sierra (GMT K2XX; 2014)

 Trim levels for the Silverado included Work Truck, LS, Custom, LT, LTZ, and High Country.
 For the Sierra, they were the base "Sierra", SLE, SLT, and Denali.
 On the 1500 models, the 4.3 L V6 was standard on trims up to LT and SLE, and flex-fuel capability was included.
 The 5.3 L V8 was available on all trims and standard on LTZ, High Country, SLT, and Denali (these four trims also offered the 6.2 L V8 as an option), as well as all 2016–2018 Crew Cab models with the 6.5' bed.

-In the U.S., the 2014 Chevrolet Silverado 1500 and 2015 2500HD/3500HD (as well as the latter's 2015 High Country) were introduced to the Philippines market by Chevrolet Motorama Show in late November 2014 for MY2015, along with the MY2015 Suburban, Tahoe, Impala, Express, Trax, and Colorado.
+The 2014 Chevrolet Silverado 1500 and 2015 2500HD/3500HD (as well as the latter's 2015 High Country) were introduced to the Philippines market by Chevrolet Motorama Show in late November 2014 for MY2015, along with the MY2015 Suburban, Tahoe, Impala, Express, Trax, and Colorado.

 On January 14, 2014, the Silverado, along with the Corvette Stingray, received the 2014 North American International Auto Show's Car and Truck of the Year awards, respectively.

 For 2018, this generation of Silverado was officially exported to Australia and converted to right-hand-drive and Australian Design Rules (ADR) by General Motors Australian subsidiary, Holden Special Vehicles (HSV).
 In the past, several independent specialists imported and converted Silverados and Sierras for Australian and right-hand-drive markets.
 Only 2500HD and 3500HD models equipped with 6.6L Duramax diesel option were available.
 Neither gasoline engines nor 1500-series trucks were offered.